-The main component of non-operating income for the first quarter was the reversal of expired dividends.
-The main components of non-operating expenses for the quarter were losses on investment under the equity method and interest expenses for borrowings.
+The main component of non-operating income for the second quarter was interest on an income tax refund and interest received.
+The main components of non-operating expenses for the quarter were losses on investment under the equity method.

 Extraordinary Gains (Losses)